davidrg/ckwin/README.md

 Window.
 If you know anything about OS/2 programming, assistance in fixing the remaining OS/2 issues would be most welcome.

+SSL support is back and and updated to support the latest versions of OpenSSL and TLS.

 Features Expected to Return Soon
 --------------------------------